 These Regulations were made by the Welsh Ministers before they were laid before the Senedd.
 The Senedd must approve the Regulations within 28 days (excluding any days when the Senedd is: (i) dissolved, or (ii) in recess for more than four days) of the date they were made for them to continue to have effect.

 Technical Scrutiny

-The following point is identified for reporting under Standing Order 21.2 in respect of this instrument.
+No points are identified for reporting under Standing Order 21.2 in respect of this instrument.